romka-04/jsgrid-blazor/README.md

 ## ToDo list

+1. Add more examples of usage grid events and etc.
-1. Implement other grid fields such as **select**, **textarea** and **control**.
+2. Implement other grid fields such as **select**, **textarea**.
-2. Implement code that requests data from OData service with ajax.
+3. Implement code that requests data from OData service with ajax.
 Add backend support of this functionality if needed.
-3. Repeat all Demos at the jsGrid website.
+4. Repeat all Demos at the jsGrid website.